 NORTH DAKOTA DEPARTMENT OF COMMERCE/ECONOMIC DEVELOPMENT & FINANCE: 1600 E. Century Ave., Suite 2, PO Box 2057, Bismarck, ND 58502-2057.
-The North Dakota Development Fund may be the perfect source for many primary-sector businesses.
+The North Dakota Development Fund may be a source for many primary sector businesses.
 The fund provides "gap financing" not available from most conventional lenders.
 Click here to view the application.
-Contact Scot Long at 701-328-5310.
+Contact Josh Teigen at 701-955-4210.

 NORTH DAKOTA DEPARTMENT OF COMMERCE/DIVISION OF COMMUNITY SERVICES: 1600 E. Century Ave., Suite 2, PO Box 2057, Bismarck, ND 58502-2057.
 The Community Development Block Grant Program may be a source of gap financing for tourism-related projects.
 Contact Shantel Dewald at 701-328-2618.